Can I get OSAP if I file for bankruptcy?

 2. Discharged them through a past bankruptcy or proposal at least 3 years ago; or

-3. Stay in the same program, at the same school, without a break in studies of more than six months.
+3. Stay in the same program, at the same school, on a full-time basis, without a break in studies of more than six months.

 In other words, OSAP will continue to provide assistance to help you finish a program that you’ve already started in most cases, but won’t provide financing for a new program until the existing student loans have been paid or it’s been some time (3 years) since they were discharged.